ipsy-md/docs/docs/index.md

 -   :material-file-document-check:  &nbsp; __[Open science]__

     ---
-    Provide guidance for research data management throughout your project
+    Provides guidance for research data management throughout your project

 -   :fontawesome-solid-server:  &nbsp; __[Computational cluster]__

     ---

-    Provide documentation and support for a fair and efficient usage of the computational cluster
+    Provides documentation and support for a fair and efficient use of the computational cluster

 </div>